A Corroborative Approach to Verification and Validation of Human--Robot Teams: Conclusions

-We presented an approach, denominated assurance-based verification, for the V\&V of robotic assistants, to help in demonstrating their trustworthiness in the context of human-robot interactions.
-Our approach provides integral assurances on robot's safety and functional correctness, through the combination of formal verification (model checking), simulation-based testing, and user validation in experiments with a real robot.
-The use of these V\&V techniques provides assurances at different degrees of \textit{coverability} (i.e.\ the exploration of the HRI task) and HRI modelling detail, thus overcoming the shortfalls of each method when applied in isolation.
-For example, model checking provides an exhaustive exploration of a system model, at a cost on system detail lost in an abstract model.
-Combined with simulation-based testing, we gain high-fidelity detail by running the real software, but we cannot test the whole state space of variables and behaviours.
-Also, an iterative process between the three V\&V techniques can be used if the resulting assurances present discrepancies, refining and improving the artefacts (i.e., system and requirement models) to represent the HRI task in a more truthful manner.
-This allows gaining confidence in the resulting assurances about the safety and functional correctness of the robot.
+Therefore, corroborative V\&V provides integral assurances on a robot's safety and functional correctness through the combination of multiple V\&V techniques.
+The use of these techniques provides corroboration at different degrees of \textit{coverability} (i.e.,\ the exploration of the HRI task) and HRI modelling expressivity, thus overcoming the shortfalls of each technique when applied in isolation.
+For example, model checking provides an exhaustive exploration of a system model, but at the cost of system detail, which is often lost in an abstract model.
+However, in simulation-based testing, we gain high-fidelity detail by running the real software, but we cannot test the whole state space of variables and behaviours.
+Also, an iterative process between the different V\&V techniques can be used if the resulting evidence presents discrepancies, refining and improving the assets (i.e., system and requirement models) to represent the HRI task in a more truthful manner.
+This allows a greater level of confidence in the resulting evidence about the safety and functional correctness of the robot.

-We demonstrated our assurance-based V\&V approach through a handover task, a safety-critical part of a complex cooperative manufacture scenario, for which we proposed some safety and liveness requirements to verify and validate.
-We constructed formal models (Probabilistic Timed Automata), a simulator (in the Robot Operating System and Gazebo), and a test rig for the HRI (in the Bristol Robotics Laboratory), as well as temporal logic properties, and tests and assertion checkers from the requirements.
-The V\&V focus starts with a pair of requirements, \textbf{Reqs.\ 1a--b}, for which we sought assurance agreement with the three techniques, by modifying the formal model and the simulator.
+We demonstrated our corroborative V\&V approach through a handover task, a safety-critical part of a complex cooperative manufacture scenario, for which we proposed safety and liveness requirements.
+We constructed formal models (Probabilistic Timed Automata), a simulator (in the Robot Operating System and Gazebo), and a test rig for the HRI (in the Bristol Robotics Laboratory), as well as temporal logic properties and assertion checkers from the requirements.
+The V\&V focus starts with a pair of requirements, \textbf{Reqs.\ 1a--b}, for which we sought corroboration between the three techniques by modifying the formal model and the simulator.
 We then examined the rest of the requirements, finding previously unknown functional failures in the system.
-Our results showcase the benefits of our approach, in terms of thorough exploration of the system under verification at different levels of detail and completeness, and in terms of gaining confidence in the V\&V results.
+Our results showcase the benefits of our approach in terms of thorough exploration of the system under V\&V at different levels of detail and completeness and in terms of gaining confidence in the V\&V results through corroboration.